 Another factor to consider is the cost of the tomatoes.
-Anything much more than a dollar a pound and the cost-effectiveness of this home canning project start to plummet.
-A friend of mine who tries to can around 180 pounds of tomatoes each summer says that she doesn't pay much attention to the particular tomato variety; she just picks up what she can find for cheap.
+Anything more than a dollar a pound, and the cost-effectiveness of this home canning project starts to plummet.
+A friend of mine who tries to can around 180 pounds of tomatoes each summer says she doesn't pay much attention to the particular tomato variety; she just picks up what she can find for cheap.
 This often means buying in bulk directly from farms or picking your own — or even better, growing your own if you can!

 Making the Sauce

 This sauce is the most basic tomato sauce there is — just tomatoes and some lemon juice to bump up the acidity to safe levels for canning.
 You can add seasonings like garlic, onions, or herbs, but I like the fact that this is a neutral base for whatever recipe I want to make, from weeknight pizzas to a fancy lasagna.
 Just avoid using oil if you're planning to can your sauce, as this can potentially be a source for botulism.